Adding images and videos to event pages

 - If you need to remove or change the cover video, select it and clear the embed text field to delete it or replace the code with a new one and save.

-- For best results, the uploaded photo should have dimensions of around 1200 pixels in width and around 600 pixels in height to maintain a nice 2:1 display ratio of a rectangle.
+- For best results, the uploaded photo should have dimensions of 1200 pixels in width and 600 pixels in height to maintain a nice 2:1 display ratio of a rectangle.
 Keep the focal point in the center of the image, if it matters, as it will be displayed inside a bounding box on different screen sizes with the top and bottom of the image clipped as needed.

 How cover photos are displayed